Houston Conwill: Significant works

 In 1989, Conwill produced an installation piece for the Museum of Modern Art's series, Projects, called The Cakewalk Humanifesto: A Cultural Libation.
 An etched-glass frame, reminiscent of the rose window at Chartres, was etched with words and maps, projecting patterns onto the marble floor of the gallery.
 The piece also featured a table on which rested a book of letters, written by his sister, Estella.
 Readings of the letters were a component of the exhibition.

-Perhaps Conwill's most prominent work is his terrazzo and brass floor design at the New York Public Library's Schomburg Center for Research in Black Culture.
+Perhaps Conwill's most prominent work is Rivers, his terrazzo and brass floor design at the New York Public Library's Schomburg Center for Research in Black Culture.
 Unveiled in February 1992, the floor honors poet Langston Hughes whose ashes are buried in a book-shaped urn within the design.
-The work is called Rivers, in reference to Hughes's poem "The Negro Speaks of Rivers", and includes visual elements from Yoruba, Haitian voodou, and Christian traditions.
+The name of the work, Rivers, is in reference to Hughes's poem "The Negro Speaks of Rivers", and includes visual elements from Yoruba, Haitian voodou, and Christian traditions.
 Conwill again collaborated with his sister, Estella, as well as architect Joseph De Pace.

 In 1986 Arc, a large scale installation, was created by Conwill for the 160th Street entrance to the York College, CUNY campus.
 Arc has a span of 26 feet, it is composed of metals, commonly known as "African brass", embedded in concrete.
 It is covered by inlays of various symbols rising out of the surface created by arc spraying, a technique in which an electric arc melts metal wires onto the surface.
 Arc is oxidized to a teal green color, similar to New York City's Statue of Liberty.
 The piece includes three inlaid metal circles embedded in nearby concrete pavements.
 Each circle has one word repeated twice in capital letters.
 ‘MEMORY’ is placed beneath the arched feature, followed by ‘VISION’ a few stairs over and then, few steps away is ‘IMAGINATION’.
 Each circle is divided into four equal sections with inlaid lines reminiscent of Yowa, the Kongo cosmogram for the continuity of human life through reincarnation.
 Many symbols are used by Africans to represent the retention of their culture in the United States of America.
 Depending on the time of day and the sun's position, the shadow of Arc moves over the metal circles in the ground surrounding it.

-Conwill's work is the permanent collections of Museum of Modern Art in New York; the Hirshhorn Museum and Sculpture Garden in Washington, D.C.; the Museum of Contemporary Art, Los Angeles; and the Studio Museum in Harlem.
+Conwill's work is in the permanent collections of Museum of Modern Art in New York; the Hirshhorn Museum and Sculpture Garden in Washington, D.C.; the Museum of Contemporary Art, Los Angeles; and the Studio Museum in Harlem.